 The second office was slightly more enriched than the spartan office.
-It featured large, decorative prints on the walls and large potted plants dotted around.
-Participants in the study felt that they could relax more in the space and weren’t afraid to carry out their tasks in a more effectively in this space.
+It featured large, decorative prints on the walls and potted plants were dotted around.
+Participants in the study said they felt that they could relax more in the space and weren’t afraid to carry out their tasks more efficiently in this office.

 The final two office layouts were visually laid out the same as the second, enriched office.
-The distinction in the case of these two offices were that the study group were allowed to decide on the appearance of the space.
-In the first of the final offices, participants were invited to move the prints on the wall and the plants to areas where they liked them best; they even had the opportunity to remove them from the room should they wish.
-This was the most successful office in terms of productivity and satisfaction and was dubbed the empowered office.
+The distinction in the case of these two offices was that the study group were allowed to decide on the appearance of the space.
+In the first of the final two offices, participants were invited to move the plants and the prints on the wall to areas where they liked them best; they even had the opportunity to remove them from the room should they wish.
+This was the most successful office in terms of productivity and satisfaction and was dubbed the “empowered office”.

 In the last office, the group was again invited to rearrange the room and contents as they wished.
 However, what they didn’t know was that once they had finished rearranging to their tastes, an experimenter would come and and put everything back to the way it was.
-This was the most hated office and named the disempowered office.
-Participants were also they least productive and most resentful in this office.
+This was the most hated office and named the “disempowered office”.
+Participants were also found to be the least productive and most resentful in this office.

 What were the results?

 The empowered office saw a 30% rise in productivity compared to the spartan office and a 15% rise in productivity compared to the enriched office.
 Three participants in the empowered office were able to complete the same amount of work as 4 people in the spartan office.

 The feelings that participants had about their working environment were found to be all encompassing.
 If the disliked the office environment, they disliked the tasks they were asked to carry out and also the company that was hosting the office.